 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During the past year, the movie "A Separation" has won awards at film festivals all over the world.
+The movie "A Separation" has won awards at film festivals all over the world.

 Though set in contemporary Iran, it powerfully depicts human conflicts and emotions common to people in all cultures, including our own.

 The movie begins with a married couple speaking earnestly and sometimes angrily to an unseen judge.
 The wife, Simin, wants to leave Iran with her daughter so as to give the child a better life than she can have under what Simin calls "the circumstances."
-These are not defined; we can assume she means the conditions under which Iranian women live, since she herself wears jeans and a simple colored headscarf rather than the body-concealing chador that some other women characters wear.
+These are not defined; we can assume she means the conditions under which Iranian women live, since she herself dresses in jeans and a simple colored headscarf rather than the body-concealing chador that some other female characters wear.
 Because her husband refuses to emigrate, she is seeking a divorce.

 The husband, Nader, has his reasons.
 He is devoted to his father, who has severe Alzheimer's and needs constant care.
 When he tells the judge this, his wife impatiently reminds him that his father is so ill that "he doesn't even know you are his son."
 He retorts, "But I know he is my father."